SiaFoundation/siad/doc/api/index.html.md

 The feemanager allows applications built on top of Sia to charge the Sia user a fee.
-The feemanager's API endpoints expose methods for viewing information about the feemanager and for setting and canceling fees.
-Additionally the feemanager launches a web server that allows fees to be viewable at `localhost:9979`
+The feemanager's API endpoints expose methods for viewing information about the feemanager and for adding and canceling fees.

 ## /feemanager [GET]
 > curl example